David-Zorin/BiteMe/README.md

      - `ImportSimulation.zip` (Optional)

 2. **Set up the database**:
-   - Create a MySQL database
+   - Create a MySQL database (if you dont have one)
    - Import the database schema using the provided SQL file in the project : `biteme.sql`

 3. **Launch server (Server.jar)**: